madhoolikacvss/CSE150A_Project/README.md

 # CSE151A_Project

-Dataset 1 was extracted as a pdf from Scripps' website.
-We imported tabula

 ## Dataset 1: Zooplankton data from Scripps
+This was extracted as a pdf from Scripps' website.
+We imported tabula to help convert pdfs into csv.
+It has around 90 rows of data for both the year ranged from the year ranges (1980 - 1999) and (2000 - 2021) with pooled and unpooled data.
+Unpooled data is noncumulative data (single samples for each cruise trip).
+Unpooled data is useless to us, which we got rid of.
+The pooled data for these years gave us about 60 rows of data.
+These observations give us 4-6 readings of the population of zooplankton for every year.
+We did not have any missing data or columns.

   - The data had the columns ['Cruise', 'Ship', 'Date', 'Line', 'Station', 'Region', 'TowBegin','TowEnd', 'Latitude', 'Longitude', 'Abundance', 'Tows', 'Source'].
 Out of these, the only columns needed were: 'Date' - which tells us the year of data extraction, 'Region' - either Southern or Central California and 'Abundance' - the population of Zooplanktons in that year.
   - We dropped the other columns, we did not have any N/A in the columns we chose for this dataset.
   - We did binary encoding to represent the two regions SC and CC.